 (b) a holder of that office may exercise all of the powers of a public officer in that Act; and

-(c) the Commissioner is prescribed to be a senior officer in relation to the authorised officer for the purposes of sections 44, 47, 97, 133 and 140 of that Act.
+(c) the Commissioner and Deputy Commissioner are each prescribed to be a senior officer in relation to the authorised officer for the purposes of sections 44, 47, 97, 133 and 140 of that Act.

 (3a) In addition to the powers conferred by subsection (3), an authorised officer may exercise the powers of a police officer in section 40 of the Criminal Investigation Act 2006.